Venkataramana-Baratam/Logistic-Regression-From-Scratch/README.md

-# Logistic-Regression-From-Scratch
-A project that implements Logistic Regression from scratch using Python.
 # 🔐 Logistic Regression from Scratch

-This notebook builds a logistic regression classifier from scratch using Python and NumPy.
+A project that builds a Logistic Regression classifier from scratch using Python and NumPy without using external libraries like scikit-learn.
 ## Features
 - Binary classification
 - Sigmoid activation